LLM-Based Agentic Negotiation for 6G: Addressing Uncertainty Neglect and Tail-Event Risk: Introduction

 \subsubsection{\textbf{Risk-Aware Optimization in 6G}}

 Risk-based optimization has likewise been introduced in various 6G setups.
-For instance, \cite{risk1} introduces a risk-aware status-updating policy for real-time IoT monitoring-highly relevant for ultra-reliable, low-latency 6G systems---by jointly minimizing average age of information (AoI), tail AoI loss, and energy cost.
-Using CVaR to capture rare but severe AoI spikes, the authors reformulate an otherwise intractable history-dependent control problem as a standard MDP augmented with risk-level variables, enabling a dynamic-programming solution via a risk-aware Bellman operator.
-This yields a tractable stationary policy that effectively accounts for extreme AoI events, offering a practical approach for robust and reliable 6G IoT operation.
-Besides, \cite{risk2} presents a risk-sensitive resource allocation method for handling URLLC traffic---an essential requirement for ultra-reliable, low-latency services in 6G networks---while safeguarding ongoing eMBB transmissions that are typically punctured by URLLC arrivals.
-Using CVaR to quantify the risk of degrading low-rate eMBB users and a chance-constrained formulation to enforce URLLC reliability, the authors relax the reliability constraint via Markov's inequality and decompose the problem into two convex subproblems solved iteratively.
-The resulting approach efficiently allocates resources to incoming URLLC packets while simultaneously maintaining both eMBB protection and URLLC reliability.
+For instance, \cite{risk1} introduces a risk-aware status-updating policy for real-time IoT monitoring---highly relevant for ultra-reliable, low-latency 6G systems---by jointly minimizing average age of information (AoI), tail AoI loss, and energy cost.
+Using CVaR to capture rare but severe AoI spikes, the authors reformulate an otherwise intractable history-dependent control problem as a standard MDP augmented with risk-level variables.
+Besides, \cite{risk2} presents a risk-sensitive resource allocation method for handling URLLC traffic while safeguarding ongoing eMBB transmissions.
+Using CVaR to quantify the risk of degrading low-rate eMBB users, the resulting approach efficiently allocates resources to incoming URLLC packets while simultaneously maintaining both eMBB protection and URLLC reliability.